-Figure 2: Conceptualization of denudation as a simple box model, where the regolith-bedrock interface lowers at the denudation rate D, by weathering (W_B) and erosion (E_B) .
-CRNs are being produced within the regolith of thickness (m_R) at an average rate of $\langle P_R \rangle$ resulting in an average nuclide concentration $\langle N_R \rangle$, while mass is leaving the regolith by regolith erosion (E_R) and weathering (W_R) .
+Figure 2.
+Conceptualization of denudation as a simple box model, where the regolith-bedrock interface lowers at the denudation rate D, by weathering (W_B) and erosion (E_B).
+CRNs are being produced within the regolith of thickness (m_R) at an average rate of $\langle P_R \rangle$, resulting in an average nuclide concentration $\langle N_R \rangle$, while mass is leaving the regolith by regolith erosion (E_R) and weathering (W_R).

-Analogous to previous studies, we conceptualize denudational processes with a box model comprising a layer of mobile regolith on top of unweathered bedrock (Fig.2).
-The bedrock weathers either at the regolith-bedrock interface with the bedrock weathering rate W_B , or gets converted to regolith at the bedrock erosion rate E_B .
+with the bedrock weathering rate W_B or gets converted to regolith at the bedrock erosion rate E_B .
 The regolith is assumed to be well-mixed and therefore has an average production rate $\langle P_R \rangle$ and nuclide concentration $\langle N_R \rangle$.
-Material is exported from the regolith either by regolith erosion (E_R) or weathering within the regolith (W_R) .
-For simplicity, we assume a flux steady-state between denudation (D) and the outgoing fluxes (W_R, E_R, W_B) , which results in a constant regolith mass (m_R) through time.
+Material is exported from the regolith either by regolith erosion (E_R) or by weathering within the regolith (W_R).
+For simplicity, we assume a flux steady state between denudation (D) and the outgoing fluxes (W_R , E_R , W_B), which results in a constant regolith mass (m_R) through time.
 Table 1 lists and defines all model variables.

 The production rate of cosmogenic nuclides declines with depth, and the individual production profiles of different production pathways (spallation, fast muons, negative muons, etc.) are commonly approximated by exponentials (Braucher et al., 2011, 2013; Granger and Smith, 2000).
 Exponential production profiles for muons can result in significant biases for certain denudation rate calculations (Balco, 2017) but have the advantage of being simple in their mathematical formulation.
-The "WeCode" software package utilizes a full depth integration of the muon flux (Marrero et al., 2016); however, for demonstration purposes, we show equations using exponentials in section 3.1. and 3.2.
+The WeCode software package utilizes a full depth integration of the muon flux (Marrero et al., 2016); however, for demonstration purposes, we show equations using exponentials in Sect.
+3.1 and 3.2.

 We present the equations in the main text without decay because the equations with and without decay describe the same general behaviour, but the equations without decay are easier to follow.
-The equations with decay are presented in the supplement, and WeCode includes radioactive decay in all calculations.
+The equations with decay are presented in the Supplement, and WeCode includes radioactive decay in all calculations.